Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 - Unresolved grief or loss (not necessarily of a person)

-- Recent exposure to funeral-related content or news
+- Recent exposure to funeral-related content, news, or conversations

 - REM rebound from fragmented sleep, which intensifies emotional dream content

-Watch: Funeral in a Dream — Meaning and Interpretation
+Watch: Funeral Dream — Biblical and Spiritual Meaning

 How Should You Respond to a Funeral Dream?